Generalized Kahler Taub-NUTs and Two Exceptional Instantons: Introduction

-{\bf Remark}.
-The exceptional Taub-NUT and the exceptional half-plane instanton have eerily similar properties, so one would wonder if they are the same, or perhaps if one is the cover of the other.
-But they are in fact completely different, as we prove at the end of Section \ref{SectionHalfPlaneInstanton}.
-The following remark indicates there is indeed a relationship between them, of a different sort.
+expressed in quadratic normal coordinates.
+They have suspiciously similar properties in other ways, such as a complete, totally geodesic, codimension 2 submanifold with no curvature decay.
+One might wonder if they are the same, or perhaps if one is a cover of the other.
+But they are different, as we prove at the end of Section \ref{SectionHalfPlaneInstanton}.
+The following remark indicates there is a relationship between them of a different sort. \end{rem}

-{\bf Remark}.
-The exceptional Taub-NUT has rays along which curvature does not decay.
-The injectivity radius does not collapse along any such ray, so it is interesting to know what the pointed Gromov-Hausdorff limit is.
-This limit is actually the exceptional half-plane instanton.
-We explore this in Section \ref{SectionExceptionalTaubNUT}.
+\begin{rem} The exceptional Taub-NUT has rays along which curvature does not decay.
+The injectivity radius does not collapse along these rays, so a natural question is whether we can compute the pointed Gromov-Hausdorff limit as some basepoint moves to infinity along such a ray.
+We do this in Section \ref{SubSubSecUnscaledLimit}, and find that this limit is the exceptional half-plane instanton. \end{rem}

-{\bf Remark}.
-All instantons considered above are simply-connected except the exceptional half-plane instanton, whose $\pi_1$ is represented by a torus meridian in any of the torus fibers.
-Thus we could consider this to be two examples: a simply connected half-plane instanton with cylinder fibers, and a half-plane instanton with torus fibers and $\pi_1=\mathbb{Z}$.

-{\bf Remark}.
-Although all these instantons have just one collapsing field at infinity and cubic asymptotic volume growth, blow-down limits could be either two or three dimensional.
-This strange-seeming phenomenon is related to the way Berger spheres can collapse either to a 2-sphere (possibly with orbifold points) or to a line segment, by scaling just {\it one} direction of a left-invariant metric, depending on whether that direction has rational or irrational slope within the Hopf tori.
-This is explored in Section \ref{SubSectionBlowDownLimits}, where we also draw two other kinds of limits (not Gromov-Hausdorff limits) that correct this strangeness.